Wilmington, Massachusetts: Government

 Wilmington has an open town meeting, a board of selectmen and a town manager.
 The current town manager is Eric Slagle.
 Five of the town's six districts are represented in the Massachusetts House of Representatives by David Robertson, the last is represented by Ken Gordon.
 The town's state senator is Barry Finegold.
 Wilmington is in the Massachusetts 6th Congressional District and is represented in the United States House of Representatives by Seth Moulton.

 Education

 Wilmington has its own schools.
 Kindergarten students attend the Wildwood Street and Boutwell Street Schools.
 Grades 1–3 attend the Woburn Street School and the Shawsheen School.
 Grades 4 and 5 attend the North Intermediate School and the West Intermediate School.
 Grades 6–8 attend Wilmington Middle School.
 High School Students attend Wilmington High School.
-Wilmington High's mascot is the wildcat and its athletic teams participate in the Essex League, which the town recently changed to.
+Wilmington High's mascot is the wildcat and its athletic teams participate in the Middlesex League, which the town recently changed to.
 The Wildcats' colors are Navy Blue, Columbia Blue and White and the primary rivals are the Tewksbury Redmen of the Merrimack Valley Conference.
 Wilmington is also home to Abundant Life Christian School a Pre-K to 8 private religious school.
 Wilmington students also have the option of attending Shawsheen Valley Technical High School.